titocampis/b-tool-dcompose/README.md

 rm -rf secret*
 ```

-> :paperclip: It is recommended to use a python virtual environment
+> :paperclip: It is recommended to use a python virtual environment:
 > - Create the virtual environment if it is not created: ```python3 -m venv b-tool-venv```
 > - Activate it: ```source b-tool-venv/bin/activate```
 > - Install the requirements on it: ```pip install -r requirements.txt```